geohackweek/nDarrays/_episodes/01-introduction.md

 The biggest challenge in working with N-dimensional arrays in this fashion is the fact that the data are almost disassociated from their metadata.
 Users are left with the task of tracking the meaning behind array indices using domain-specific software, often leading to inefficiencies and errors.
 Common pitfalls often occur in in the form of questions like "is the time axis of my array in the first or third index position?", or "does my array of timestamps still align with my data after resampling?".

-### The network Common Data Form
+### The network Common Data Format

 The network Common Data Form, or [NetCDF](http://www.unidata.ucar.edu/software/netcdf/docs/), was created in the early 1990s, and set out to solve some of the challenges in working with N-dimensional arrays.
-Netcdf is a collection of self-describing, machine-independent binary data formats and software tools that facilitate the creation, access and sharing of scientific data stored in N-dimensional arrays, allong with metadata describing the contents of each array.
+Netcdf is a collection of self-describing, machine-independent binary data formats and software tools that facilitate the creation, access and sharing of scientific data stored in N-dimensional arrays, along with metadata describing the contents of each array.
 Netcdf was built by the climate science community at a time when regional climate models were beginning to produce larger and larger output files.
-Another similar format is [hdf](https://www.hdfgroup.org/), which is used for many applications including distribution of remote sensing datasets.
-Hdf5 is actually a superset of netcdf...
+Another  format, [hdf5](https://www.hdfgroup.org/), has been used for many applications including distribution of remote sensing datasets.
+It turns out these two formats are now merging, such that the latest version NetCDF-4 is the HDF5 format but with some restrictions.

-One benfit of the netcdf file formats is that they are structured in ways that enable rapid subsetting and anaylsis using simple command line tools.
+One benfit of Common Data Formats is that they are structured in ways that enable rapid subsetting and anaylsis using simple command line tools.
 For example, the climate community has developed their own [netcdf toolkits](http://www.unidata.ucar.edu/software/netcdf/software.html) that accomplish tasks like subsetting and grouping.
-Similar tools exist for [hdf](https://support.hdfgroup.org/HDF5/Tutor/HDF5Intro.pdf).
-Therefore many researchers utilize these tools exclusively.
+Similar tools exist for [hdf5](https://support.hdfgroup.org/HDF5/Tutor/HDF5Intro.pdf).
+Therefore many researchers utilize these tools exclusively in their analysis.

 ### NetCDF in practice